FusionComputingLab/freegsnke/README.md

 - Make sure the [pre-commit](https://pre-commit.com/) hooks pass in the CI.
 These will run automatically when you commit if you have installed the pre-commit hooks (see above).
 - Make sure the full test [pytest](https://docs.pytest.org/en) suite passes locally (`python -m pytest -v`); CI re-runs it against Python 3.10, 3.12, and 3.14.
 Specific tests can be run with, e.g. `python -m pytest -v freegsnke/tests/test_static_solver.py`.
 - Keep docstring coverage above the 95% threshold enforced in CI by [interrogate](https://interrogate.readthedocs.io/).
+- Clear the outputs of any Jupyter notebooks you've added or modified in `examples/` (e.g. with `nbstripout`, see above) — CI checks the notebooks on the PR branch and rejects it if any still have outputs, but nothing strips them for you locally.
 - Update the user documentation, API documentation, and notebook examples if the PR changes FreeGSNKE's behaviour or public API.
 - Note that the notebook execution checks only run once a maintainer applies the `ready-for-final-tests` label, so don't expect them to appear immediately when you open the PR.